poojavjpy/Locust-Database/README.md

 pip install -r requirements.txt

+If using Google Colab, run:
+!pip install -r requirements.txt

 3️⃣ Download the Dataset
 Since the dataset is hosted on Zenodo, download it manually from:
 🔗 Dataset DOI: 10.5281/zenodo.14964987